PRADEEPERIYASAMY/FunLearn/CONTRIBUTING.md

 To ensure consistency throughout the source code, keep these rules in mind as you are working:

-- The coding style to be followed along with instructions to use ktlint can be found [here](coding-style.md)

 - Also refer the [Jetpack architecture guide](https://developer.android.com/jetpack/docs/guide) for the conventions on using the jetpact libraries.